DavidY343/FT_TRANSCENDANCE/README.md

-*This project has been created as part of the 42 curriculum by jrubio-m, dyanex-m, jonjimen, cde-la-r.*
+*This project has been created as part of the 42 curriculum by jrubio-m, dyanez-m, jonjimen, cde-la-r.*

 # Description